cpouchon/ORTHOSKIM/README.md

 A sample file must be supplied in the <font size="2">**$LIST_FILES**</font> tab file (line 7 in *config_orthoskim.txt*).
-This tab must contain for each sample the following columns in this order:
+This tab must contain for each sample the following columns :
-+ the sample name following *Genus_species_taxid_sampleid_others*
++ 1) the sample name following *Genus_species_taxid_sampleid_otherids*
-+ the pathfile to forward reads
++ 2) the file-path to forward reads
-+ the pathfile reverse reads
++ 3) the file-path reverse reads